 Because its financial statements include the operations of Toronto Island Airport, they are not comparable to those of other ACPA ports.
 Accordingly, Port of Toronto was not included in the study (except as noted).

 Total federal Port industry

 The port industry is a capital-intensive industry.
-In Canada, federal Port Authorities own assets with a total depreciated cost of $4.02 billion, from which the industry generates annual revenues of some $650 million.
+In Canada, federal Port Authorities own assets with a total depreciated cost of $4.5 billion, from which the industry generates annual revenues of some $711 million.
 The net assets recorded on the books of the Ports do not account for federal and provincial grants they have received over the years to subsidize the cost of infrastructure additions or renewals.
-The industry declined precipitously in 2009 as the financial crisis reduced global trade, but recovered in 2010.

 Port volumes depend primarily on non-U.S. international trade.
 Exports consist primarily of commodities destined for overseas markets, while imports primarily consist of consumer goods for domestic consumption.
 Additional opportunities exist for Canadian ports to service markets traditionally serviced by American ports, both with respect to exports and imports.
 Canadian west coast ports have been successful attracting higher volumes of U.S.-bound shipments, and it appears that similar developments are now taking place at east coast ports.

 What is the profile of a “typical” ACPA Port?